HAC-2020/AltF4/README.md

 - How to integrate portis wallet.

+- How to learn and implement new tech hacks quickly.

 ## Market Opportunity
  - The healthcare market can increase three-fold to Rs 8.6 trillion (US$ 133.44 billion) by 2022.